minaverse-dev/minaverse-dev/README.md

-# 👋 Welcome to MINAVERSE
+# 👋 Welcome to MinAverse

 ## About Me
 👋 Hello!
 I'm Mina – Creator of MINAVERSE 🪐